infracost/infracost/contributing/add_new_resource_guide.md

 To follow this guide, you will need:

 - A working development environment for the Infracost CLI.
 You can set it up using [this guide](/CONTRIBUTING.md#setting-up-the-development-environment).
 - Access to the Cloud Pricing API database via PostgreSQL.
-See [this guide](https://github.com/infracost/cloud-pricing-api/blob/master/CONTRIBUTING.md) to set it up locally.
+Contact us in the [Slack channel](https://www.infracost.io/community) if you need access.

 ## Glossary